vinamra57/gitstory/docs/dev/build-guide.md

 # How to Build GitStory

 The tools of [uv](https://docs.astral.sh/uv/getting-started/installation/) and [pipx](https://pipx.pypa.io/stable/installation/) are required for installation.
-Linked is their relative install guides.
+Linked is their relative install guides (for downloading `pipx`, it is also necessary to have `brew` installed, head over to hear to install [brew](https://brew.sh/), and a very helpful troubleshooting [guide](https://macpaw.com/how-to/fix-brew-command-not-found-mac) for those facing issues with `brew`).
 For Windows, they also must be included in the `PATH` environment variable.
+\
+\
-To build GitStory into a "final product" (i.e. using GitStory without `uv run` commands like a user), follow the instructions below:
+Once you have `uv` and `pipx`, to build GitStory into a "final product" (i.e. using GitStory without `uv run` commands like a user), follow the instructions below:

 ## Step 1: Run `uv build`
 In the CLI terminal (navigated to the GitStory directory), run: